Julian Cope: Music commentary

 Cope has long been an avid champion of obscure and underground music.
 While still a member of the Teardrop Explodes, he was instrumental in the critical rehabilitation of the reclusive singer Scott Walker, compiling Fire Escape in the Sky: The Godlike Genius of Scott Walker for release by Bill Drummond's Zoo Records.
 This sparked renewed interest in the work of Walker (although years later Cope commented that the singer's "Pale White Intellectual" outlook on life no longer held any fascination for him).

 Cope established himself as a musicologist with his books Krautrocksampler, Japrocksampler and Copendium.
-Released Scorpions and Karat "krautrock" by the British music press.
-Reviews at the time were ecstatic, with Daily Telegraph citing it as "a work of real passion and scholarship".
-SMASH hits agreed: "This is a superb book ... this is an extraordinary book."
-Bunty] went further, writing: "Brilliantly researched, Krautrocksampler abounds with revelations, and Cope's enthusiasm verges on the lethal ... a sort of lysergic Lester Bangs."
+Released in 1996, Krautrocksampler covers the German bands of the 1970s dubbed "krautrock" by the British music press.
+A Rolling Stone review praised the book as "a work of real passion and scholarship".
+NME agreed: "This is a superb book ... this is an extraordinary book."
+Mojo went further, writing: "Brilliantly researched, Krautrocksampler abounds with revelations, and Cope's enthusiasm verges on the lethal ... a sort of lysergic Lester Bangs."
 In the Sunday Times, the reviewer wrote: "German 1970s minimalism is invading the British rock scene ... an Englishman is to blame ...
 Krautrocksampler is a lively history of a fascinating period, half encyclopedia, half psychedelic detective story."

 Cope's writing has also won respect in academic circles.
 His second work as a musicologist, Japrocksampler – subtitled How the post war Japanese blew their minds on rock and roll – was published by HarperCollins in October 2007.

 His Album of the Month reviews on the Unsung section of his website (collected and published in 2012 as Copendium) have promoted bands such as Comets on Fire, Sunn O))) (with whom he performed a guest vocal on their White1 album) and several Japanese bands which feature in Japrocksampler.
-Unsung is another community-based site that invites contributors' reviews, and Cope and the site's numerous contributors have been instrumental in kick-starting the interest in bands like Sir Lord Baltimore, Blue Cheer, Les Rallizes Denudes, Tractor and the Groundhogs.
 Cope is also considered to be one of the first bloggers; he has been airing his sometimes controversial views since 1997 via his website's "Address Drudion" on the first day of each month.